-S.B.
-No. 453 proposes to amend the Education Code to include a new requirement for public high school students to complete a course on modern conflicts as part of their social studies curriculum.
-Specifically, it adds a half credit in modern conflicts to the existing social studies requirements, which include U.S. history, government, and economics.
-The bill also mandates that the State Board of Education ensure that the course includes specific instruction on various historical events and ideologies related to modern conflicts, such as the history of Russia, China, North Korea, Cuba, and significant events like the Gulf War and the September 11 attacks.
+The bill, S.B.
+No. 453, proposes to amend the Education Code to include a new requirement for public high school students to complete a course on modern conflicts as part of their social studies curriculum.
+Specifically, it amends Section 28.025 by adding a requirement for one-half credit in modern conflicts, while also adjusting the total credits required in social studies from three to three and one-half.
+Additionally, the bill mandates that the State Board of Education ensure that the course includes specific instruction on various historical events and ideologies related to modern conflicts, such as the history of Russia, China, North Korea, Cuba, and significant events like the Gulf War and the September 11 attacks.

 Statutes affected: Introduced: Education Code 28.025 (Education Code 28)